jofus101/jofus101.github.io/resume.md

 ## **Tech Education Consultant** - Flatiron School
 *2015 - Present*

++ Developed Computer Science curriculum focused on Ruby and Front End technologies for use with Flatiron School's summer precollege program used by over 600 students across 10 cities
++ Coordinated a team of 5 Flatiron consultants to provide training and support to over 150 Google engineers as teachers and TA's
 + Developed Computer Science curriculum focused on Python for use with Google's CSSI program by 150 students across 5 cities
-+ Developed Computer Science curriculum focused on Ruby and Front End technologies for use with Flatiron School's summer precollege program used by over 600 students across 10 cities
-+ Coordinated a team of 5 Flatiron consultants to provide training and support to Google engineers as teachers
++ Co-taught Google's CSSI program supporting teaching engineers in-class, facilitating team-building activities for students, and providing critical feedback to teachers and administrators

+## **Teacher** – ScriptEd
+*2014 - Present*

++ Volunteered to teach Web Development (HTML, CSS, Javascript) at Brooklyn International High School
++ Designed lesson plans that effectively break down complex computer science principles into quanta appropriate for high school students

 ## **Founder** - Bandpass.fm
 *2014 - 2015*